gchurch/WebsiteBlocker/README.md

 I created this Chrome extension because I regularly find myself getting distracted by social media websites.
 This extension allows you to create a list of blocked websites which the browser is blocked from visiting.
 There are similar extensions on the Chrome Web Store but I found that they weren't exactly what I wanted.

-This Chrome extension was created using React with help from this template: https://github.com/lxieyang/chrome-extension-boilerplate-react.
+The pages for this Chrome extension were created using React.
+The following template was used: https://github.com/lxieyang/chrome-extension-boilerplate-react.

 ## Steps to run